CenturyLinkCloud/PublicKB/Cloud Application Manager/Managed Services/getting-started-with-cam-integration-guide.md

 ### Create Managed Application in Cloud Application Manager (CAM)

-Learn how to create a Managed Application within CAM; one that would be supported and managed by CenturyLink.
-At the time of writing this article, this is intended for internal users of CenturyLink and most specifically those familiar with Managed Services Anywhere.
+Learn how to create a Managed Application within CAM; one that would be supported and managed by Lumen.
+At the time of writing this article, this is intended for internal users of Lumen and most specifically those familiar with Managed Services Anywhere.
 As the process is refined, the creation of Managed Applications will be expanded to a wider audience.
-This includes customers wanting their custom applications managed by CenturyLink.
+This includes customers wanting their custom applications managed by Lumen.

-Before you start, sign up for a Cloud Application Manager account (account currently expected to be within the CenturyLink organization).
+Before you start, sign up for a Cloud Application Manager account (account currently expected to be within the Lumen organization).

 Then, follow these simple steps.